cedric66/cks-exam-scenarios/seccomp-profile/step2/step.md

 # Step 2: Apply the Seccomp Profile to a Pod

-Create a Pod named `seccomp-pod` in the namespace `seccomp-test`.
+Create a Pod named `seccomp-pod` in the namespace `seccomp`.
 Use `busybox:1.35.0` as the container image and add a `sleep` command to avoid pod being into completed state.
 Apply the seccomp profile to the Pod.

 Of course, you need to ensure that the Pod scheduled in the respective nodes, which is having seccomp installed there.